hannesm/platform-blog/technical-signing-repository.md

 Python uses `claimed` vs `unclaimed` names instead, which we might want to adapt (by requiring quorum of signatures on `delegate` file for a `claimed` name).

+And we have a git-like repository in mind, rather than a directory.
+Thus several people should be able to change subparts (which they own) of the system in a concurrent way, without merge conflicts.
+This is the reason why we distribute metadata (keys, delegate, checksums) in a per-identity, per-package wat, instead of having a single global file.